klust/LUMI-BE-training-materials/docs/intro-evolving/08_Lustre.md

     noisy floppy drives (do you still know what that is) and slow hard drives so learned how to program efficiently.

--   But some code open one or more files per MPI rank.
+-   But some codes open one or more files per MPI rank.
 Those codes may have difficulties scaling to a large number of ranks, as they will put a heavy burden on the MDS when those files are created, but also may bombard each OSS/OST with too many I/O requests.